 The Extension Behaviour

-Every extension implements four callbacks. use Minga.Extension gives you a default child_spec/1 (an Agent holding your config), the option/3 macro for declaring typed config options, and a generated __option_schema__/0 function the framework reads at load time.
-Override child_spec/1 if you need a custom GenServer or supervision tree.
+Every extension implements four callbacks. use Minga.Extension gives you a default child_spec/1 (an Agent holding your validated config), declarative macros for contributions, and generated schema functions the framework reads at load time.
+Override child_spec/1 if you need a custom GenServer, persistent runtime state, or a supervision tree.

 defmodule MingaOrg do